 Pernod Ricard is a major agricultural partner as the Group’s products are all derived from agricultural resources.
-This is why it tries to promote sustainable agriculture, not just for its own activities – around 6,500 hectares of vineyards – but also for the commodities bought from its suppliers, which amount to nearly 2.8 million tonnes.
+This is why it tries to promote sustainable agriculture, not just for its own activities – more than 6,500 hectares of vineyards – but also for the commodities bought from its suppliers, which amount to nearly 2.3 million tonnes.

 SUSTAINABLE AGRICULTURE: INCREASINGLY DEMANDING STANDARDS

 - a limit on the use of fertilisers and pesticides,

 - training and support for farmers in good practices

 83% of the tested vineyards are certified according to environmental standards: “Sustainable Wine Growing New Zealand” (SWNZ) in New Zealand; “EntWine Australia” in Australia; good practices established by Cognac and Champagne producers in France; and Napa Green Business certification in the United States, among others.

 BioGro certified crop in New Zealand: New Zealand, which is already at the cutting edge of organic farming, stepped up its efforts and in 2011 obtained its first BioGro certification for its Fairhall vineyard.

 Applying a proactive policy, the subsidiary converted 24 hectares to organic crops in 2011.
 It should soon receive the label for 55 hectares of vineyards.

 Various action has also been taken with the Group’s suppliers to obtain a commit to sustainable agriculture:

 - The ABSOLUT Company and wheat growing: in Sweden, The ABSOLUT Company sources its wheat solely from local producers, applying strict integrated agriculture requirements.